Blue Hostas: How To Plant, Grow, and Care For These Popular Perennials

 While it may not kill the plant completely, quick response is vital to ensure it does not spread to other leaves, or worse, other plants in your garden.
 Avoid overhead watering, keep the soil cool in warm weather with a layer of mulch, and remove any affected leaves as soon as you spot them.

 If you let your blue hostas sit in water, they will be vulnerable to a common soil-borne disease: crown rot.
-This can cause the Hosta’s leaves to turn yellow and the roots to rot, ultimately killing the plant.
+This can cause the Hosta’s leaves to turn yellow, turn brown, curl, and the roots to rot, ultimately killing the plant.
 The best defense against crown rot is good watering practices – never overwater your plants and ensure they are planted in well-draining soil.

 Other less common diseases to be on the lookout for include petiole rot, nematodes, bacterial soft rot, and Hosta Virus X.